 An engine rebuild is a large and expensive job, and choosing the right kit can seem a daunting task.
 There are a lot of kits for sale, and they may all seem similar but vary greatly in price.
-Knowing the difference between the various kits will help you shop with confidence, knowing you're getting the right parts for the job at hand.
+Knowing the difference between the various engine rebuild kits will help you shop with confidence, knowing you're getting the right parts for the job at hand.

-There are three types of rebuild kits—re-ring, inframe, and out-of-frame.
+There are three types of engine rebuild kits—re-ring, inframe, and out-of-frame.
 We'll go through each of these in detail, as well as when you might need them.
 You can also check out our video for more information.

 A lot of customers that call in and want to rebuild their engine simply say they need a rebuild kit.
 Usually, we guess that they want a standard inframe rebuild kit, as that is the most common kit sold.
 However, there are several levels of rebuild kits to use, based on the state of the parts in the engine and the engine’s OEM.
 Another important thing to note that can confuse a lot of people, is that ”overhaul kit” is often used synonymously with “rebuild kit,” but it can also specifically mean “out-of-frame kit.”
 To avoid confusion with the term “overhaul,” we use “rebuild” instead.
-Also, please keep in mind that this article contains only the general components for these kits.
-For contents lists specific to the kit you need, be sure to check the product’s page on our website, or call in to ask one of our parts techs.
+Also, please keep in mind that this article contains only the general components for these engine kits.
+For content lists specific to the kit you need, be sure to check the product’s page on our website, or call in to ask one of our parts techs.

 To download and print a copy of "Rebuild Kit Levels", click here.

-Re-Ring Rebuild Kits
+Re-Ring Engine Rebuild Kits

 The re-ring kit is the smallest rebuild kit.
 It is one of the least time consuming ways to rebuild your engine, but it assumes that your pistons are reusable.
 Evaluate the condition of your other engine components before choosing to order a re-ring kit.